flacanellas/y2mate-download/README.md

+# IMPORTANT
+Y2mate service has been unestable this las time... you usually will get Clouflare HTTP 522 error, it's normal behaviour.
+<br>On future time on my next free weekend, i will start migrate process to **y2mate.is** service, until then, please be patient.
+<br>Thanks for your understanding.

 # y2mate-download
 Easy client script for download Youtube videos from Y2mate.com

 P.S.
 I love download Youtube videos from Y2mate but I feel lazy to use browser and deal with site ads.
+(Develop this was more fun than install ad-blocker).
 <br>
 P.S.2 'Readme' is english version only...